blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 ### Rampage. (level 9 Required)
 The part of your brain responsible for anger expands, heightening your anger response.
-As a bonus action, you may expend five hit dice to enter a trance-like rampage state for the next hour.
+As a bonus action, you may expend five stamina dice to enter a trance-like rampage state for the next hour.
 While in this ramage state you gain the following benefits and penalties:

 - You regain 1d10 hitpoints for every 100 pounds of consumable material you ingest